 Every other year, a country hosts World Interhash, an intimate gathering of just a few thousand hashers from around the globe.
 As with InterAmericas Hash (why I went to the Pacific Northwest last year), the location rotates based on votes, and this time it would be in Bali, Indonesia.
-This would not only be my first trip to Interhash (Devon’s too!) but my/our first trip to anywhere in Asia.
+This would be my first trip to Interhash and first trip to anywhere in Asia.
 My only prior knowledge of Bali had come from (don’t judge me…) reading Elizabeth Gilbert’s “Eat, Pray, Love” book about a decade ago.
 Don’t worry, I’m not going to Bali to pretend like I’m on some kind of “spiritual journey.”
 (Bali seems like a magnet for these people.
-I went too far down the YouTube rabbit hole and ended up on a video by some girl who was in Bali to do a juice fast and get colonics… I could not click “back” fast enough.)
+I went too far down the YouTube rabbit hole and ended up on a video by some girl who was in Bali to do a juice fast and get colonics… I could not click away fast enough.)

 Since I’m a regular person with a 40-hour a week job, my vacation hours are precious!
-Because Devon and I have other trips to take this year, we’d have to cram as much as possible into four days in Bali.
+Because I have other trips to take this year, we’d have to cram as much as possible into four days in Bali.
 Ready?
 Go!

 Day 1, May 19, 2016

-The trip actually started on Tuesday night (5/17), with an inauspicious omen — we received notice that our plane had been struck by lightning in Fort Lauderdale (!!!) and therefore would not be arriving in Jacksonville to shuttle us off to New York in time for our connecting flight to the other side of the planet.
+The trip actually started on Tuesday night (5/17), with an inauspicious omen — we received notice that our plane had been struck by lightning in Fort Lauderdale, and therefore would not be arriving in Jacksonville to shuttle us off to New York in time for our connecting flight to the other side of the planet.

 Almost nothing will send a traveler into panic mode faster than knowing you’re going to miss a plane (only thing worse is losing your passport… or maybe your hotel room catching on fire, like what happened to me in Italy).
 JetBlue was incredibly accommodating; after putting us on all new flights, they gave us both a meal voucher as well as a credit for a free one-way flight somewhere.
 Devon used his bard skills (+3 charisma) to score us upgraded seats on the ride to NYC and then an exit row on the 15-hour trip to Guangzhou.
 The secret to sleeping on a long-haul flight seems to be a dose of ZzzQuil.
 I fell asleep shortly after takeoff and woke up feeling so fresh and so clean~clean with only an hour left to go until landing.

-During the layover in Guangzhou, I discovered that disposable face cleaning cloths can also be used to clean your entire body if you’re desperate (and grimy) enough.
+During the layover in Guangzhou, I discovered that disposable face wipes can also be used to clean your entire body if you’re desperate (and grimy) enough.
 Food in the airport was sparse, and I was immediately intimidated by a Starbucks menu entirely in Mandarin.
 Devon managed to navigate the language barrier (+2 intelligence) and get me a veggie club sandwich from a food kiosk.
 The flight to Bali was pretty uneventful.
 We arrived at 1:00am local time — about 10 hours later than we’d originally planned — so we missed all of Thursday’s festivities.